chandru369/market_simplified_task/README.md

-expo start to start the dev mode scan the qr code from the expo app in mobile project will run.
+expo start to start the dev mode scan the qr code from the expo app in mobile project will run. app sample images are provides in snapshots folder

 #explanation